I would like to share with you the story behind mdbootstrap.com

 Alright, great.
 I'll do it.

-Sometime later I'm looking for bootstrap shadow effect.
+Sometime later I'm looking for a bootstrap shadow effect.
 And again - I find the solution on mdbootstrap.com.

 There is one difference - this time I don't need to download it again because I've already done it.